 By the end of Stage 3 you should have acquired a good ‘A' level standard (if you are studying a European language) and have an in-depth knowledge of some aspects of the culture(s) of countries where the language is spoken.

-By the end of the Stage you will be able to understand most spoken language and participate in discussion on familiar and complex topics with effectiveness.
+As you progress at this stage, you will be able to understand most spoken language and participate in discussion on familiar and complex topics with effectiveness.
 You should be able to understand complex texts and write accurately using a wide range of expressions.
 You will also have developed skills in transferring information between languages.